endulum/groves/README.md

 This frontend uses very few variables:

 - `VITE_APP_NAME`: A string representing the name of this app, set to `Groves` by default.
-- `VITE_API_URL`: You should have the [Bonfires API](https://github.com/endulum/bonfires-api) up and running somewhere; this var represents the API's URL.
+- `VITE_API_URL`: You should have the [Groves API](https://github.com/endulum/groves-api) up and running somewhere; this var represents the API's URL.
 - `VITE_GH_CLIENT_ID`: If you've connected a GitHub App to the Groves API, you should add its client ID here, too.

 ### Graphics acknowledgements